Simple ingredients, no added sweeteners, amazing taste, and the perfect textural blend of organic fruit and nuts.

-You might have seen my shortlist of bar favorites, but I’ve got a new one that I am happily adding to this collection, Kit’s Organic Fruit & Nut Bars by Clif Bar (named after the co-owner of Clif Bar, Kit Crawford – it’s a husband and wife team!).
+The Kit’s Organic Fruit & Nut Bars are a part of the Clif Bar family.
 They aren’t too different from a popular competitor, but just enough that they edge them out for me.

 Here’s why I now love Kit’s Organic Bars:

-Chocolate Almond Coconut – Organic Dates, Organic Almonds, Organic Unsweetened Chocolate, Organic Coconut, Organic Virgin Coconut Oil, Sea Salt (richer than the others, but definitely dark chocolate in nature)
+Chocolate Almond Coconut – This variety was a bit richer than the others, but definitely dark chocolate in nature.
+The ingredients are just Organic Dates, Organic Almonds, Organic Unsweetened Chocolate, Organic Coconut, Organic Virgin Coconut Oil, and Sea Salt.

 For More Product Information: Visit the Clif Bar website at www.clifbar.com.